ClemExp/GKE_TLS_Offloading/README.md

 4. **Post terraform tasks**

    Some minor tasks are still required after terraform completion for this cluster:
    - Load balancer is created after ingress syncs with google cloud, whihc takes a few minutes after terraform completion.
-This creates our external load balancer from the ingress.
-In general any manual modification to this load balancer will be lost, as google sync job will overwrite it afterwards, but we do need to modify the healthcheck for traefik:
+This creates our external load balancer from the ingress which will resolve to traefik as the ingress controller.
+   Note: In general any manual modification to this load balancer will be lost, as google sync job will overwrite it afterwards, but we do need to modify the healthcheck for traefik:
    Modify load balancer:
       - Modify health check config:
       ```